 Once connected to our network, trading partners can exchange electronic supply chain information with each other.
-Through our platform, we have helped approximately 70,000 customers to improve the performance of their trading partner relationships.
-The value of our platform increases with the number of trading partners connected to the platform.
-The addition of each new customer to our platform enables that new customer to communicate with our existing customers and enables our existing customers to do business with the new customer.
+The value of our Platform increases with the number of trading partners connected to the Platform.
+The addition of each new customer to our Platform enables that new customer to communicate with our existing customers and enables our existing customers to do business with the new customer.
 Additionally, through our Sourcing product, our community now has a social network focused on facilitating connections and business interactions among retailers and suppliers.
-This "network effect" of adding an additional customer to our platform creates a significant opportunity for existing customers to realize incremental sales by working with our new trading partners and vice versa.
+This "network effect" of adding an additional customer to our Platform creates a significant opportunity for existing customers to realize incremental sales by working with our new trading partners and vice versa.
 As a result of this increased volume of activity amongst our network participants, we earn additional revenues from these participants.